SPEAKING CLOCKS

 Speaking Clock service was inaugurated in London on 24th July 1936 with a pair of clocks in

-Holborn exchange (they had been developed by the Post Office
+Museum Telephone Exchange, Holborn (they had been developed by the Post Office

-Research Station at Dollis Hill, north London).
-A second pair
+Research Station at Dollis Hill, North London).
+Distribution of the

-of clocks was installed in Liverpool during 1942 as a
+of clocks was installed at Lancaster House in Liverpool during 1942 as a

 safeguard against interruption, with a 'ring main' connecting